dgruninger97/Project/docs/notebook.md

 ### Which of the two notebooks has the better design?

 I would say that the second notebook is better.
 It offers more specifics on how it would actually go about addressing the drivers.
 Instead of generally addressing the primary funcionality, it explicity has sections that describe how each driver will be addressed, by name.
-Additionally, it provides tables uses domain specific naming in all of the domain models and sequence diagrams provided, unlike design 2.
+Additionally, it provides element description tables and uses domain specific naming in all of the domain models and sequence diagrams provided, unlike design 1.
 Finally, it provides more description on what the actual elements in the system's domain model are doing, along with more research to support design decision and instiation of elements.

 ## Reflection